bretlowery/snakr/README.md

 cli_long                 | FLOAT(11,8)              | Geo location longitude from X-AppEngine-CityLatLong of the client calling Snakr.
 Used for tracking/diagnostics/forensics only.
 NOT CURRENTLY IMPLEMENTED. cli_city                 | VARCHAR(100)             | Geo location city name from X-AppEngine-City of the client calling Snakr.
 Used for tracking/diagnostics/forensics only.
 NOT CURRENTLY IMPLEMENTED. cli_country              | VARCHAR(100)             | Geo location country name from X-AppEngine-Country of the client calling Snakr.
 Used for tracking/diagnostics/forensics only.
-NOT CURRENTLY IMPLEMENTED. cli_http_host            | VARCHAR(128)             | The HTTP_HOST of the client.
+NOT CURRENTLY IMPLEMENTED. cli_http_host            | VARCHAR(253)             | The HTTP_HOST of the client.
 Used for tracking/diagnostics/forensics only. cli_http_user_agent_id   | BIGINT                   | 64-bit integer version of the hexdigest of the long integer hash of a USER_AGENT stored in snakr_useragents.
 Could be useful for forensic cluster analysis for fraud or abuse patterns in the log.

 ####Table snakr_useragents
 One row per unique HTTP_USER_AGENT string seen by Snakr.
+This was normalized out of snakr_log for storage space savings.

 Column                   | Datatype (all NOT NULL)  | Description
 ------------------------ | ------------------------ | ------------